Everything You Need to Know about Toyota ECU

 - Locate the Engine Control Unit (ECU) on the driver’s side of the engine compartment, near the air filter housing.

-- Remove the connectors by pressing the tabs, sliding the lock, and pulling the connector out.
+- Disconnect the connectors by pressing the tabs, sliding the lock, and pulling the connector out.

-- Remove the upper bolt on the right side of the ECU using a wrench.
+- With a wrench, remove the upper bolt on the right side of the ECU.

-- Loosen the bolts on both sides of the ECU.
+- Free the bolts on both sides of the ECU.

 - Remove the ECU from the vehicle by pulling it up.